-(i) For purposes of this Agreement, the singular shall be deemed to include the plural and the neuter shall be deemed to include the masculine and feminine, as the context may require.
+(i) For purposes of this Agreement, the singular shall be deemed to include the masculine and feminine, as the context may require.

 (ii) The words "Loan Agreement", "Mortgage ", "Note", and "Loan Document" shall include any supplements to or any amendments of or restatements of this Agreement, the Mortgage, the Note, and any of the other Loan Documents.